SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 \subsubsection{Analysis of Social Interaction Detection Errors.}

-To investigate sources of detection errors, participants reported whether speech from nearby devices (e.g., television) or nearby people was present during incorrectly detected interactions.
-Among incorrect detections, 64.66\% ($N=247$) involved speech from electronic devices, while 28.01\% ($N=107$) involved speech from nearby people, indicating that non-interaction speech remains a primary source of confusion in real-world settings.
+To investigate sources of detection errors, participants reported whether speech from nearby devices or nearby other people was present during incorrectly detected interactions.
+Among incorrect detections, 64.66\% ($N=247$) involved speech from electronic devices, while 28.01\% ($N=107$) involved speech from nearby people (Figure \ref{fig:incorrect_detection_auto}), indicating that non-interaction speech remains a primary source of confusion in real-world settings.

 To quantify differences between correct and incorrect detections, we analyzed the proportion of foreground speech within detected interactions.
 For most participants, foreground speech percentages were higher in correctly detected interactions than in incorrect ones.
 We compared per-participant mean foreground speech percentages using a Wilcoxon signed-rank test excluding three participants with 100\% accuracy.
-Across the remaining 35 participants, the Wilcoxon test revealed a statistically significant difference ($p=0.00009$), suggesting that participant-specific foreground speech thresholds—rather than the fixed 15\% threshold used in the deployed system—may further reduce errors.
+Across the remaining 35 participants, the Wilcoxon test revealed a statistically significant difference ($p=0.00009$), suggesting that participant-specific foreground speech thresholds, rather than the fixed 15\% threshold used in the deployed system, may further reduce errors.

 Despite this robustness, some errors persisted, particularly when speech-emitting devices or nearby conversations were in close proximity to the watch.
 The relatively low foreground speech threshold of 15\% was intentionally selected to prioritize sensitivity and reduce missed interactions, supporting higher-quality annotation at the expense of some false positives.
 These findings highlight opportunities for adaptive or personalized thresholds in future systems.